Developmental Dysplasia of the Hip.

 It really was not a very nice time but it was not forever.
 The biggest thing we learned was the cast had to be kept as dry as possible also keeping it dry was almost impossible.
 We were very careful with Zoe's diet and there was only one messy explosion.
 Unfortunately it happened in the first week and there was nothing we could do about it.
 Make sure there are HEAPS of wipes on hand and change nappies frequently.
 At night we were told to make sure she was turned so she wouldn't develop pressure sores inside the cast.
 We did that for the first few nights but after that we got sick of Zoe yelling at us and gave up.
 She slept 12-13 hours most nights and after about 2 weeks managed to learn how to turn herself over.

 Zoe learned how to walk in the splint after 3 weeks.
 Then she was running.
-The Baby Legs (leggings) were much better to wear than pants as the weight of the splint pulled her pants down.
+BABY LEGS (leggings) were much better to wear than pants as the weight of the splint pulled her pants down.

 When her cast came off, we were all very happy.
-However, the process of taking the cast off was not a nice time.
-It was just horrible hearing her scream so much.
+However, the process of taking the cast off was more than awful.
+It was just heartbreaking hearing her scream so much.
 There was a TV above her bed with the Wiggles playing and her she started screaming for Dorothy as if she was going to take the pain away.
 We thought about taking a photo of the cast but it was far too traumatic to get the camera out.

 The splint was not waterproof so we still couldn't take her in the shower.
 It was very tricky to change her nappy and give her a wash.
 This splint was on for 6 weeks.
 It was much better to deal with than the cast.
 Zoe was able to get around on her popper and she was a changed kid from the sullen, cranky monkey in the stupid purple cast.

 In the final week of wearing the splint we started to see the wonderful Zoe who was with us before the surgery.
 The experience took the wind out of her sails for quite a while and it was good to see the real Zoe again.

 ZOE IS FREE!!